containernetworking/plugins/plugins/main/macvlan/README.md

 * `name` (string, required): the name of the network
 * `type` (string, required): "macvlan"
 * `master` (string, required): name of the host interface to enslave
-* `mode` (string, optional): one of "bridge", "private", "vepa", "passthrough".
+* `mode` (string, optional): one of "bridge", "private", "vepa", "passthru".
 Defaults to "bridge".
 * `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.
 * `ipam` (dictionary, required): IPAM configuration to be used for this network.